spkcspider/spkcspider/README.md

 There are some special GET parameters for services with special requirements:
 * prefer_get=true: retrieve token as GET parameter
-, token=xy: token as GET parameter, if invalid refresh token
+* token=xy: token as GET parameter, if invalid: refresh token
 * raw=true: optimize output for machines
 * raw=embed: embed content, for ContentList only
 * id=id&id=id: limit tp ids, for ContentList only